Anselm Adornes: Nadir

 The year 1477 marked a peak and a low point in his career.
 After the death of Charles the Bold there were riots in Bruges.
 Mary of Burgundy charged Louis of Gruuthuse and his son John together with Anselm Adornes and several other senior Bruges dignitaries to provide a peaceful solution.
 However, this did not prevent more riots occurring on 26 March.
-Anselm was arrested with fifteen other former city officials.
+Adornes was arrested with fifteen other former city officials.
 It was suspected that they had used their positions for unlawful personal gain.
 However, these accusations came to nothing, and they were all released.

 On 18 May 1477 a notable number of people, including Adornes, were again arrested by an agitated crowd.
 Along with Jan de Baenst and Paul of Overtvelt he was interrogated and tortured.
 All three confessed to having stolen funds from the city treasury.
 They escaped death but the Baenst and Van Overtvelt saw all their goods confiscated and were forced to withdraw to life in a monastery.
 Adornes's punishment was milder, but he too was paraded in his underwear, barefooted and bareheaded, accompanied by the sheriff to ask forgiveness.

 He had to pay four times the amount he had confessed to stealing from the city treasury and was banned from public office.